-Feldmeier et al. 2004; Gonzalez et al. 2005; Zibetti et al. 2005).
-Due to its faint surface density, the ICL can only be detected with deep optical observations (Mihos et al. 2005), and remains essentially undetected in 2MASS images.
-Similarly to the stellar bodies of galaxies, LMXBs can evolve in the ICL, which in principle could contribute to the observed source excess in the galaxy outskirts.
-Since part of the studied galaxies reside in rich galaxy cluster environment, we investigate the importance of LMXBs associated with the ICL.
+In galaxy clusters the stellar light is not only associated with luminous galaxies, but a certain fraction (5 - 50%) of the total optical cluster luminosity is associated with the intracluster light (ICL), which is bounded by the cluster potential (e.g., Feldmeier et al. 2004; Gonzalez et al. 2005; Zibetti et al. 2005).
+Thanks to its faint surface density, the ICL can only be detected with deep optical observations (Mihos et al. 2005), and remains essentially undetected in 2MASS images.
+Just as the stellar bodies of galaxies do, LMXBs can evolve in the ICL, which in principle could contribute to the observed source excess in the galaxy outskirts.
+Since part of the studied galaxies reside in a